Hamler, Ohio: Arts and culture

+A village consisting primarily of residents of German heritage, Hamler is home of the annual Hamler Summerfest which features German polka bands, polka dancing and German food.

+The Hamler Country Fest is an annual country music festival which occurs in May.

 Education

 Hamler students attend school in the Patrick Henry Local School District, which is located on Ohio State Route 18.
 The district is a consolidation of the former school districts of the villages of Hamler, Deshler, Grelton, and Malinta.